bithub-framework/secretariat/README.md

 - body: JSON of each assets

-All `Big` field is of `string`, so no precision is lost.
+All `Big` field is of `string`, no precision is lost.

 ## Database

-Make sure to operate on database only via secretary, because promisified-sqlite makes transactions as cache.
+Make sure to operate on database only via secretary, because promisified-sqlite makes transactions.